michael-hart/mhml_sensor_data/README.md

 # ManDown

-TODO everyone: create a CHANGELOG file.
-For every merge from a feature branch, modify the changelog with the new feature so the whole team knows the stage of the app.
-Can we also have some version number that is incremented with each merge?

-TODO Michael: monitor progress on all branches and ensure conflicts between features are resolved.

 Android application and server-side code for our ManDown application, used to detect alcohol intoxication levels of the user using game data and passive sensor data.
 The components are as follows:

 ## Android Application

-The Android application will be split into a Mobile project, a Wear project, and a common folder containing components used for both projects.
+The Android application will be split into a Mobile project, a Wear project, and machine learning components.

-### Common Components
+### Mobile Application

-TODO Wei, Daryl: Check whether the SensorService and DBService both contain code that can run on both Android and Android Wear.
-If so, create the common folder, move the files inside, and check the mobile application still works; then implement WearListenerService.
+#### Activities
+- MainActivity: The splash screen for the user, containing navigation options and a sign-in button to sign into a Google account.
+- HistoryActivity: A display of the most recent records for intoxication levels identified by the machine learning component.
+- JournalActivity: An activity that allows the user to input a number of drinks consumed.
+- GameMenuActivity: A menu for selecting which game to play, containing information about each game.

+#### Games
+- Whack-A-Beer: A game where the user taps full beer glasses or cocktails to earn points.
+The game score and the reaction times are stored in the database.
+- Tightrope Waiter: A game where the user walks in a straight line, trying to balance the glass on the tray.
+The passive sensor readings are stored in the database.
+- Who Am I: A game that doesn't take data, but that the user can play with friends as a fun drinking game.
+- Ring of Fire: A game that doesn't take data, but that the user can play with friends as a fun drinking game.

-#### SensorService
+#### Services
-Threaded background service to continuously take data from passive sensors, depending on whether it is started by the Mobile application or the Wear application.
+- SensorService: Threaded background service to continuously take data from passive sensors, depending on whether it is started by the Mobile application or the Wear application.
 Polls at a set rate for a set period of time, then waits an interval before another sampling session.
 The service then writes all the data into the database using the DBService.

-TODO Michael: modify SensorService to include Gyro and Magnetometer data.

-#### DBService
-Intent-based service that provides interface to Firebase database.
+- DBService: Intent-based service that provides interface to Firebase database.
 Stores the user ID after a sign-in and provides helper methods for inserting data of all kinds and reading out the latest intoxication level from the server.

-TODO Arshan: Replace SQLite with Firebase calls.
-If possible, use the same style of interface, so other parts of the app can do static calls e.g. DBService.startActionPutPassive(whatever).
-Create a public gmail account for Firebase and share details with the group via a new file in the repository.
+- IntoxicationService: Threaded background service to collect latest data from user games and passive data collection, and post the results to Amazon AWS to get an intoxication classification.
+This service then broadcasts the result, notifies the user if above a certain level, and stores the latest result for other components to check.
+- SensorBroadcastService: Simple service to take data from passive sensors and broadcast them until the service is stopped.
+This service will be started by an activity requiring the data immediately, such as TightropeWaiter, and stopped by the same activity.
+- WalkSensorService: Simple service to take data for a fixed amount of time at a fixed poll rate and store the results in the database.
+This service will be started when the user requests taking walking data manually.

 ### Wear Components

-The only Android Wear component not in the common components folder is a Service to listen for messages.

-#### WearListenerService
-Listens for commands from the Mobile application to begin taking data, and stop taking data.
-If not connected, the mobile application will continue to run without it.

-### Mobile Components

-The mobile application contains the same background data collection as in Wear, but also includes all the UI components and the games, making it substantially more complex.

-#### MainActivity

-The first screen to be displayed to the user.
-Checks with the DBService to see if the user is signed in, and if not, redirects to the SignInActivity.
-Once the user is signed in, triggers the SensorService to begin collection, and allows the user access to the app, including games and current intoxication level.

-TODO Diyar: Your existing UI work will mainly fit in here, but also implementing a sign-in activity, preferably with Firebase Authentication (talk to Arshan?).
-Block access to the activity until sign-in is complete.
-Might also want a developer mode so we use a standard user ID and don't need to sign in to use the app.

-Other TODOs: Journal activity which sends alcohol unit data to databse.
-             History activity which pulls intoxication findings and displays in table/graph.
-             Options to allow user customisation i.e. text size.
-             Emergency button which links to other users?
-             Warning popups when High Intoxication read.

-#### Game Activities
+#### Activities

-This includes all games to be written as part of the application, such as Ring of Fire and Whack-A-Beer.
-These games will be used as normal, using DBService to write data into Firebase.
-As Intent Services are threaded by default, the games can continue to write data uninterrupted.

-TODO Santi: Modify game data so it is written to Firebase using DBService.

-other notice: Whack-a-beer hit-box has inaccuracy, as low detection rate when tapping a popping up beer.
+- MainActivity: The watch splash screen that allows the user to select one of the other activities.
+- InputDrinks: An interface for the user to select how many drinks have been consumed.
+- CallSOS: Allows the user to contact the local emergency services.

+#### Services
+- SensorBroadcast: Operates in the same manner as the SensorBroadcastService in the mobile application.

-## Server-side Application
+## ML Components

-The server-side application will include code to filter database results, use machine learning to adapt a general model to each user, and calculate intoxication levels for recent data.
-Once the intoxication level is obtained, it will be inserted back into the database so that the Android Application can retrieve it during its next network connection.

-TODO Max: Implement the entire application here, leaving an empty interface for filtering functions.
-TODO Daryl: Fill the function interface with code to filter the sensor data before machine learning is applied.
+The machine learning components contain a script for collecting data from the Firebase database for a given user and URL.
+The script allows configuration of which elements to include  in an output CSV file for use in training a model.

+The remainder of the work done by the machine learning is not contained in this repository as it is done in an Amazon AWS instance.